Mobile Responsive Web Design in Kenya: Why Your Business Needs Mobile-First Development

 Aug 30, 2025

-• 68% of Kenyans have never used a desktop computer to browse the internet
+• 68% have never used a desktop to access the web

-• Mobile commerce accounts for 78% of all online transactions in Kenya
+• 78% of online transactions in Kenya happen on mobile

-• Poor mobile experience leads to 67% higher bounce rates
+• Sites with poor mobile UX see 67% higher bounce rates

-• 57% of users won't recommend a business with poor mobile site design
+• 57% of users won’t recommend a business with a bad mobile site

 • Google prioritizes mobile-friendly sites in search results